-\Students who have scored less than 60% (or 2.1 equivalent) in their undergraduate dissertation or equivalent research project module will be offered a conditional place subject to successful completion of the pre-entry bridging course in Preparing for Academic Success.
+\Students who have scored less than 60% (or 2.1 equivalent) in their undergraduate dissertation or equivalent research project module will be offered an interview prior to any place being offered.

 b) In a case where there is lack of clarity or need to gain deeper insight into a candidate's suitability for the programme of study an informal interview with the candidate may be held, which may be undertaken via Skype or other distance communication technology.
 This will allow the candidate an opportunity to provide evidence to the satisfaction of the interview panel of his/her ability to complete academic work of the required standard in the subject area and to complete successfully the scheme of study proposed.